 Essential Oils Diffuser: Vibe Setter

-A lavender diffuser transforms my living room into a yoga haven.
-It’s like wrapping my practice in a warm, relaxing vibe.
-I tried it during a home session, and it felt like a little retreat.
+A lavender diffuser softens the room and sets a calmer tone.
+I tried it during a home session, and the practice felt like a short reset.

 Special Considerations for Your Yoga Equipment Guide